Citation, DOI, disclosures and article data

 Clinical presentation includes truncal and/or limb ataxia, abnormal eye movements, head stereotypies, delayed motor development, and other features determined by supratentorial abnormalities (see below) 10.
 Overall patients tend to die in childhood or early adult life 9.

 Rhombencephalosynapsis has been seen to be associated with:

-Embryologically rhombencephalosynapsis is now considered as a failure of vermian differentiation with the fused development of the cerebellar hemispheres, thought to result from an insult between the 28th and 44th day of gestation 6,8.
-There is classically a transversely oriented single lobed cerebellum.
+Embryologically rhombencephalosynapsis is now considered to result from a failure of vermian differentiation.
+The fused development of the cerebellar hemispheres is thought to result from an insult between the 28th and 44th day of gestation 6,8.
+The classic appearances is of a transversely oriented single lobed cerebellum.

 Rhombencephalosynapsis is best seen on MRI brain, and is characterized by 1-4,7,8:

 fusion of the cerebellar hemispheres, with transversely oriented inferior cerebellar folia